bpftrace/bpftrace/README.md

 Tracepoints are guaranteed to be stable between kernel versions, unlike kprobes.

+### software
+Attach script to kernel software events, executing once every provided count or use a default:

+`software:faults:100`
+`software:faults:`

+### hardware
+Attach script to hardware events (PMCs), executing once every provided count or use a default:

+`hardware:cache-references:1000000`
+`hardware:cache-references:`

 ### timers
 Run the script at specified time intervals: